deividAlfa/Alfa-166-CD-Changer-Unilink-Emulator/readme.md

   ![IMAGE](/DOCS/build.png)

-It can be programmed with any programmers supporting SWD (ST-Link, JFlash, DAP-Link...).<br>
+Use any programmer supporting SWD (ST-Link, J-Link, DAP-Link...).<br>
 You can also using the embedded bootloader (DFU): Download [Cube Programmer](https://www.st.com/en/development-tools/stm32cubeprog.html).<br>
 Hold BOOT0 button down, connect the usb to the computer, release the button when detected.<br>
-Then flash the compiled binary with the tool after compiling, the binaries are in `Release` folder, (.hex, .elf, .bin).<br>
+After compiling, flash the binary with the tool, it'll be located in `Release` folder (.hex, .elf, .bin).<br>
 <br>

 <a id="working"></a>